Apply for an EPN requester account or access your current requester account.

 - Account contact person change.

 There are three digital service options to request and receive reports:

-- File transfer: You can use DMV secure file transfer (SFT) system to send inquires and receive reports for prospective new hires, casual drivers, and newly enrolled drivers.
+- File transfer: You can use DMV secure file transfer (SFT) system to send inquiries and receive reports for prospective new hires, casual drivers, and newly enrolled drivers.
 There is no added charge and minimal tech assistance is required.
-Contact the Information Services’ Automation Development at CPDADU@dmv.ca.gov for more information.

-- Online: Inquires and responses for currently enrolled drivers, prospective new hires, or casual drivers are available through an online provider if you also have a Requester Account.
+- DMV-Approved EPN Agent: If you already have a requester account, requests and reports for currently enrolled drivers, prospective new hires, or casual drivers are available online through third-party providers.
 This process is not available for generated driver records.
-See the list of approved service providers or contact the Account Processing Unit at (916) 657–5564.
+See the list of approved service providers.